Police reform bills greet Georgia lawmakers

 "The 911 bill (HB21) that I have where people make false calls to police officers because they think they see an African American in a building they don’t belong in – those people should be prosecuted," Scott said, referring to another bill, which would make biased 911 calls a misdemeanor.

-Last year both parties got together to enact an election-year hate crimes bill.
-But history suggest Scott would be doing well get consideration of a fraction of the police reform bills she’s dropped.
+In 2020, both parties got together to enact an election-year hate crimes bill.
+But history suggests Scott would be doing well to get consideration for a fraction of the police reform bills she’s dropped.